suryavip/SimpleFOC-Hoverboard-IBT2-Pico/README.md

 | | M- | | | Phase B |
 | | | M+ | | Phase C |
 | | | M- |

-As for now, I haven't continue to close-loop test yet.
-So the AS5600 magnetic sensor module will be unused until then.